 Weight of Bag

 It’s surprising how much luggage weighs.
-When we recently went to New Zealand my rolling carry-on didn’t meet the weight limits for carry on, not because of what it contained, but even when it was half empty the bag itself weighed a lot.
+When we recently went to New Zealand my rolling carry-on didn’t meet the weight limits for carry on.
+This wasn’t only because of what it contained, but because it was just a heavy bag, even empty.
 When everyone’s empty bag weighs a few pounds, the result is too much energy being used just to transport the luggage.
-When searching for green luggage buy the bag that’s weighs less.
+When searching for green luggage, try to the bag that weighs less.

 Size of Bag

 Buying an expandable bag may seem to contradict my last recommended feature.
-But, I have found that an expandable carryon bag means that you actually have to own fewer pieces of luggage.
-When you end up buying too many souvenirs or get an extra large Christmas present expandable luggage comes in handy.
+But, I have found that an expandable carry-on bag means that you actually have to own fewer pieces of luggage.
+When you end up buying too many souvenirs or get an extra large holiday gift, expandable luggage comes in handy.
 You can carry-on one way and check the bag on your return trip.